 Notes for NITS TSR Submittal Timing Table:

-Also referred to as Network Secondary, Secondary, Non-designated Network, Non-Firm Network, Network Service from Non-Designated Resources or Network Service from Alternate Resources.
+1 Also referred to as Network Secondary, Non-designated Network, Non-Firm Network, Network Service from Non-Designated Resources or Network Service from Alternate Resources.

-Request Interval is used for purposes of documenting submittal times.
+2 Request Interval is used for purposes of documenting submittal times.
 Request Interval does not define or modify the product being requested.
 The following Request Intervals shall be associated with this table: